-To understand how hemophilia is inherited, you need to understand a little genetics.
+To understand how pediatric hemophilia is inherited, you need to understand a little genetics.
 Females have two X chromosomes; males have one X chromosome and one Y chromosome.
 A child receives one copy of a chromosome from each parent – girls receive an X chromosome from both parents, boys receive an X from the mother and a Y from the father.

-Hemophilia occurs when there's a genetic mutation – a mix-up – on an X chromosome responsible for producing the clotting factors.
+Hemophilia in children occurs when there's a genetic mutation – a mix-up – on an X chromosome responsible for producing the clotting factors.
 A mother with the hemophilia gene (on one of her two X chromosomes) is called a carrier.
 She may not show any symptoms of the disease, but she can pass it on to her children.
 Her sons will have a 50-50 chance of having the disease.
 Her daughters will have a 50-50 chance of being carriers.
 If the father has the hemophilia gene (on his one X chromosome), his sons won't have the disease, but his daughters will inherit the hemophilia gene from him and be carriers.

-Although hemophilia is genetic, 20–30% of babies born with the disease have no family history of it.
+Although pediatric hemophilia is genetic, 20–30% of babies born with the disease have no family history of it.
 Those cases are caused by a spontaneous mutation, a genetic problem that happens for no known reason.

-There is no simple way to prevent hemophilia.
+There is no simple way to prevent childhood hemophilia.
 If the disease runs in your family, you may consider genetic counseling about your chance for having children with hemophilia.

 How is hemophilia treated?

-Treatment of hemophilia is to stop and prevent bleeds, such as spontaneous bleeding in the joints.
+Treatment of pediatric hemophilia is to stop and prevent bleeds, such as spontaneous bleeding in the joints.
 Joints can become deformed with repeated bleeding and bleeding that's not treated promptly.
 The most common way to treat hemophilia is with factor replacement therapy, which intravenously replaces the missing clotting factor.

-Treatment depends on the type of hemophilia – A or B – and how severe it is.
+Treatment for children depends on the type of hemophilia – A or B – and how severe it is.
 A child with mild hemophilia may need treatment only if he's been injured or before surgery.
 If your child has severe hemophilia, he may need regular, preventive treatment to keep spontaneous bleeding from occurring.